-Caleb Getto, Hope Bindery
+Caleb Getto at Hope Bindery

 Hope Bindery was established in 1988 in Pawtucket, Rhode Island after owner Jim DiMarcantonio graduated from the Rhode Island School of Design with a BFA in Illustration.